simondparsons/basic-vision/models/README.md

 Note that none of the above have the same number of filters at each stage as VGG11, so there is an obvious architecture to explore which has pairs of layers with 64, 128 and 256 filters followed by a 1024 unit FC layer and an n-class output layer.
 (In other words, it is VGG8_3 with double the number of filters in the convolutional stages.)

 I would argue this is closest to VGG11 since it has the same pattern of filters from the input layer as all the VGG models in [Simonyan and Zisserman 2015] (it is basically the first six convolution layers of VGG13).
 But see below.

+Pleasingly, this is well-performing network, being almost as accurate as VGG8_1, while running much faster.

 ### VGG8_5